anthonykim0222/cyclistic-bike-share-analysis/README.md

 Casual riders had a longer average ride duration than that of the annual members; casual riders averaged approximately **21.24** minutes when the members averaged around **12.39** minutes.

-To take a better look into these findings and find out if outliers were not skewing the mean unnecessarily, the median was also found, which resulted in results that presented a **10.88** minute median ride time for casual members and a **8.52** median for annual members.
+To take a better look into these findings and find out if outliers were not skewing the mean unnecessarily, the median was also found, which resulted in results that presented a **10.88** minute median ride time for casual riders and a **8.52** median for annual members.

 Even though the median was considerably lower than the average for both groups, casual riders still had a higher median than the annual members, supporting the finding that they generally take longer rides.